 After a few hours in the recovery room, you will be allowed to go home with your escort.
 You will have pain medication and antibiotics.
 The first few days is usually the worst, since you will be “hunched over” and in pain, but it will be manageable.
 After about a week, most people feel better, but not great.
 You should plan on having help at home for a few weeks.
-You are encouraged to walk throughout this process to promote good circulation.
+You are encouraged to walk throughout this tummy tuck recovery process to promote good circulation.
 While everyone is different, most patients will require about 3 weeks off from work and 6 weeks off from heavy exercise.

 What is Liposuction?

-Liposuction is a procedure to specifically remove excess fat.
+Liposuction is a surgical procedure to specifically remove excess fat.
 It can be performed on virtually any part of the body.
 Obviously, liposuction is most commonly directed towards the abdomen, back and flanks.
 However, it is commonly performed on areas such as the neck, arms, and thighs.
 This is specifically done using a small suction tube and inserted into tiny incisions.

 Who is a Good Candidate for Liposuction?

-Liposuction is a good procedure for anyone who has excess fat and good skin quality.
+Liposuction is a good procedure for anyone who has some extra fat and good skin quality.
 Even though it is a fat removal procedure, it Is not intended to be a weight loss procedure.
 Instead, it is a body shaping procedure.
-This means that the best candidates for liposuction are those who are in good shape but have “problem areas” that are resistant to diet and exercise.
+This means that the best candidates for liposuction are those who are in good shape but have “problem areas” stubborn fat that are resistant to diet and exercise.
 Additionally, those with loose skin may be poor candidates for liposuction, since skin laxity may increase afterwards, causing more hanging skin.

 What type of anesthesia is used?